Hi, and welcome to Nourishing Days!

-I am wife to Stewart and Mama to Elijah, Abram, Annabelle, and Ruth.
-We live on an off-grid homestead in Texas surrounded by an agrarian community.
-I work as a freelance writer and cookbook author, sharing my love for traditional foods, fermentation, and sustainability.
+We have five children: Elijah, Abram, Annabelle, Ruth, and Joshua.
+We live on an off-grid homestead in Texas.
+Shannon does occasional work as a freelance writer and cookbook author, sharing her love for traditional foods, fermentation, and sustainability.
 Stewart works in web development and design and does much of the physical aspects of building our homestead.

 Nourishing Days began in 2009 as a way to share some of the real food, natural living adventures I was taking and also to connect with others.
 While real food, sustainability, and fermentation have always been present in this space, I began detailing the joys and struggles of moving off-grid to start a sustainable homestead in 2011.
 The real food and fermentation continue as well.